mardix/assembly/docs/docs/application/views.md

         return
 ```

-#### With underscore
+#### Method name with underscore

-Methods containing underscore in between, will turn into dash/hyphe
+Methods containing underscore in between, will turn into dash/hyphen

 ```python
 class Index(Assembly):